DrYenyen/-How-to-use-Apollo-Save-Tool-AIO-and-Fake-account-for-Chiaki-/README.md

 The Account ID is a PSN ID assigned to the local user.
 It must be 16 hex characters.
 (Example - `abcdef01234556789`)
 * To see yours and activate your offline console's user account with it or to generate a fake one for fake activation, read below.

+## Apollo Save Tool Features and Options Overview
+The Apollo Main Menu has the following options.
+### Trophies
+* Here you can backup or import trophies.
+### USB Saves
+* Here you can manage savadata you've put on the USB either from a PC or by copying it from the HDD by using the `Copy save game` option.
+Or import data you've moved around with PS4 Explorer.
+You can also import or export keystones when having a rare issue with save files see `Fixing Keystone issues with savedata` for instructions.
+### HDD Saves
+* Here you can manage savedata on the internal drive back it up, Resign it or export it for certain situations see `Managing save files from different CUSA IDs` for more information.
+Or import data you've moved around with PS4 Explorer.
+You can also import or export keystones when having a rare issue with save files see `Fixing Keystone issues with savedata` for instructions.
+### Online DB/FTP Server
+* To use this you need an active internet connection it will give you access to save files shared by the community.
+Alternatively if you have an FTP Server you can set it to show up instead of the Online DB by setting a FTP URL in settings and chagiong the Onilne Saves Server.
+### User Tools
+* Here you can activate your local account with your real PSN Account-ID or allow Apollo to generate one for you to fake activate see `Activating offline profiles` for instructions.
+And you can also rebuild or backup your database.
+See `I rebuilt my database` for instructions.
+  * NOTICE restoring a database backup when the original users are not present or new ones have been added can cause issues.
+### Settings
+* Here you can turn off the background music and animations.
+* Select how saves are sorted.
+### Settings Overview
+1. Background Music.
+* Toggles the background music.
+2. Menu Animations.
+* Toggles menu animations.
+3. Sort Saves.
+* Sets the savedata display order.
+4. USB Saves Sources.
+* Toggles between auto and specific possible locations.
+5. Version Update Check.
+* Toggles version check when opening the app.
+6. Set FTP Server URL
+* Allows you to set your FTP Server Address.
+7. Online Saves Server.
+* Changes between Online DB and FTP Server source for the home menu.
+8. Clear Local Cache.
+* Clears any cached files that Apollo uses for browsing OnlineDB and etc.
+9. Update Application Data.
+* Updates savepatch data.
+10. Enable Debug Log.
+* Enables logging file location: /data/apollo/apollo.log
+### About
+Has credits, current Account-ID and console details.

+### Icons to the right and left of saves
+* Save files will have an indicator on the right and left based on user input and savedata status.
+1. The lock.
+(Located on the right when applicable)
+* The lock indicates an encrypted save.
+If a lock is not present then the save is decrypted.
+2. Bookmark.
+(Located on the right when applicable)
+* The bookmark indicates the save has the same Account-ID as the current user.
+  * An encrypted save can have both the lock and a bookmark.
+A decrypted save will have the bookmark when copied from the HDD (current user based) or resigned with the "Apply Changes & Resign" option.
+3. The star.
+(Located on the left when applicable)
+* The star shows up on the left of a save by clicking the touchpad while a save is highlighted which selects it, multiple saves can be selected.
+4. Warning sign in red with "!"
+* This usually indicates that the savedata is not in the appropriate folder structure and or location. (--- Encrypted save requires fimrware ???---)

+## Save Data Options
+* While accessing  USB Saves/HDD Saves submenus and Save file submenus you will see the following options.
+### Bulk Save Management
+### In HDD Saves
+1. Copy selected Saves to USB.
+* This option copies saves highlighted with the touchpad to the plugged in USB drive in a decrypted format.
+2. Copy all Saves to USB.
+* This option copies all saves to the plugged in USB drive in a decrypted format.
+3. Start local Web Server.
+* Starts Web Server (needs active internet connection) for easy browser access to backup savedata in decrypted format.
+4. Dump all fingerprints
+* Dumps all keystone fingerprints to a txt.
+### In USB Saves
+1. Resign selected Saves.
+* Resigns all saves highlighted with the touchpad to the current Account-ID of the user.
+2. Resign all decrypted Save files.
+* Resigns all decrypted saves on the USB.
+3. Copy selected Saves to HDD.
+* This option copies encrypted and decrypted saves highlighted with the touchpad to the HDD.
+4. Copy all decrypted Saves to HDD.
+* This option copies all decrypted saves to the HDD.
+5. Start local Web Server.
+* Starts Web Server (needs active internet connection) for easy browser access to backup savedata in decrypted format.
+6. Dump all decrypted Save Fingerprints.
+* Dumps all keystone fingerprints to a txt.

+### In save file menus
+1. Apply changes and resign.
+* Resigns after editing the HEX.
+Resigns after applying savepatch hacks.
+Resigns a save that was placed there externally.
+2. View Save Details.
+* Displays Save details including location, Account ID and etc.
+3. Delete Save Game.
+* WARNING THIS DELETES THE SAVE GAME FROM THE CURRENT STORAGE LOCATION.
+### File Backup
+1. Copy save game.
+* This option copies decrypted savedata to a desired location.
+2. Upload save backup to FTP.
+* This option allows you to uplaod the current save file to your active FTP Server.
+  * Only shows up if an FTP Server has been set.
+Only availble in HDD Saves.
+3. Export save game to Zip.
+* This option copies savedata in an encrypted format in a zip to the USB.
+4. Export decrypted save files.
+* This option exports decrypted savedata to /data/apollo/User-ID/Title-IDofgame-metainfo.
+5. Import decrypted save files.
+* This option imports decrypted savedata from /data/apollo/User-ID/Title-IDofgame-metainfo.
+6. Hex Edit save game files.
+* Allows you to edit the savedata in HEX.
+### Keystone Backup
+1. Export Keystone.
+* Exports Keystone to /data/apollo/User-ID/Title-IDofgame/keystone from the save.
+2. Import Keystone.
+* Imports Keystone from /data/apollo/User-ID/Title-IDofgame/keystone to the save.
+3. Show Keystone Fingerprint.
+### Cheats
+* Notice this option will show up only on supported games.
+It will allow you to edit the save file to add money, change stats and etc.
+1. Select the options you want to load then select "Apply changes and resign" to save.

 ## Activating offline profiles